benders5e/benders5e/earthbender.md

 ##### Flaming Shuriken
 *Cost: 3 chi (+1 chi)*
 You flatten a fist-sized rock, heating it in the process to create a red-hot throwing star.
 While you maintain concentration, you can control its flight, launching it in a 30-foot line in a direction of your choice by spending 1 chi.
 The attack uses your bending modifier.

 Targets in the line must make a Dexterity saving throw against your bending DC.
 On a failure, they take 2d6 slashing damage + 2d6 fire damage.
 On a success, the damage is halved.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>
-\page
 The shuriken is able to cut through stone and metal instantaneously.
 If it leaves your bending range, your concentration ends, and the rock cools and drops to the ground.

 ##### ?